Hyperbolic groups with planar boundaries: Characterizations of convex-cocompact Kleinian groups

 Let $x,y\in\partial X$ be two distinct points.
 We first prove that we may separate them with the limit set of a cocompact Fuchsian subgroup of $G$.
 We start with a hyperplane of $X$ with stabilizer $H$ which separates $x$ and $y$.
 Considering a quasiconvex subgroup, we may assume that $H$ is one-ended.
 It follows that $x$ and $y$ lie in two different components of $\partial X\setminus \La_H$.
 Note that the action of $H$ on $\partial X$ is planar.
 Therefore, by Proposition \ref{prop:sierpgroup}, there is a Fuchsian group which separates $x$ and $y$.

 By \cite{bergeron:wise:cubulation}, $G$ acts on a CAT(0) cube complex $Y$ such that the stabilizer of each hyperplane is virtually Fuchsian.
-By \cite[Thm\,1.1]{agol:virtualHaken} and Corollary \ref{cor:virtorsionfree}, there is a finite index torsion-free subgroup of $G$ which has a special action on $X$.
-The stabilizers of the hyperplanes in this subroup are now Fuchsian.\endp
+By Theorem \ref{thm:agolwise} and Corollary \ref{cor:virtorsionfree}, there is a finite index torsion-free subgroup of $G$ which has a special action on $X$.
+The stabilizers of the hyperplanes in this subgroup are now Fuchsian.\endp

 \Proof (Thm \ref{thm:cubplanar}) The proof will proceed by induction: we may start with $G<\hat{G}$ where $\hat{G}$ is torsion-free and admits a special action on a CAT(0) cube complex $\hat{X}$, cf. Proposition \ref{prop:cubspherespe}.
 Since $G$ is quasiconvex, its action on $X$ is convex-cocompact according to \cite[Thm.\,H]{haglund:finiteindex}: there is a convex subcomplex $X\subset \hat{X}$ invariant by $G$ with $X/G$ is compact.